-There are three somewhat common tunings in popular use today, C, D and G tuning — with C tuning the most popular - with two popular variations.
+There are three common tunings in popular use today, C, D and G tuning — with C tuning being the most popular.

-If coming from the guitar where the strings are tuned low to high, ofter called a linear tuning.
-An instrument like the ukulele with a re-entrant tuning where the lowest note of the instrument might not be the lowest string can seem a little strange at first.
-This re-entrant tuning, which places all the notes of a chord within one octave is part of the unique ukulele sound.
-This is especially for the smaller soprano and concert ukuleles.
+If coming from the guitar world where the strings, tuned low to high, is often called a linear tuning.
+An instrument like the ukulele with a higher pitched string four is called a re-entrant tuning where the lowest note of the instrument might not be the lowest string.
+This can seem a little strange at first.
+The re-entrant tuning, places all the notes of a chord within one octave, is part of the unique ukulele sound.
+This tuning is especially common for the smaller soprano and concert ukuleles.

-For C Tuning ( G C E A ) the above fretted notes are ALL the exact same pitches when using the re-entrant tuning.
-And when using a low G string the note on the string four is one octave lower than the re-entrant tuning's string four.
+For C Tuning ( g C E A ) the above fretted notes are ALL the exact same pitch (A 440 Hz ) when using the re-entrant, "high G" tuning.
+And when using a low G string, the A 220 Hz on the string four is one octave lower than the others.

 To tune the ukulele relative to itself, compare the fretted notes on string four ( closest to your nose ) fret(2), string three (fret 9), and string two (fret 5) to the open string one.
 Tune up or down to the match this open string one's note.

 In this electronic age where you can ask, "Who doesn't make a clip on tuner?".
 Simply get an electronic tuner or download an app to your smart phone and get in tune.

 Here are a few of the software tuners I've used. - The Peterson iStroboSoft is the software tuner I currently use on mu iPhone.

 - or - just buy an electronic tuner and get in-tune quickly and accurate.

 It is a also good to actually learn to tune by ear.
 If your ever stranded on a desert island and are without your tuner or have it with you and the battery dies.
 You need to learn how to tune the ukulele to itself!!!